sakthiinfotec/weblinks/mobile-web.md

 - Learn more about how web pages are rendered
 - Promises and async / await
 - How the internet works (generally)
+- Familiarity with implementing middleware, custom routing, and proxies

 - [React.js](https://reactjs.org/)
 - GraphQL & Setting up GraphQL servers